fac19/Bechdel-Beyond-backend/README.md

 \i database/init.sql;
 ```

+Bear in mind that in our `package.json` runs tests from `bbtest` database and names in the `"test"` script and database have to match.

+8. You can exit `psql` or `pgcli` environment and you can run test by following command `npm run test`.

-1. to start the development server run `npm run dev`
+9. To start the development server run `npm run dev`

-2.
-## Routes
+## Berchdel API routes

-The main route for the api end points is: `https://apibechdel.herokuapp.com/`
+The base URL for the api end points is: `https://apibechdel.herokuapp.com/`

 ### Users